Blokz101/Obsidian-Vault/Passion Projects/Mami's bench expansion project.md

 ## Progress
 **June 6th 2022 - 09:13:20 pm**
 Earlier in the day I finished designing the bench expansion for Mami in [[Fusion 360]]

+**June 8th 2022 - 02:52:13 pm**
+I have determined that I need the following in wood for the project:
+- 6 2x4x8
+- 1 2x4x4
+- 3 1x6x8

+Going to buy the wood now.